 Your Laka policy will be on a “new for old” basis.
 This means that if you have to claim we will replace your bicycle or accessories as new or with the nearest available, new, equivalent.

 We won't apply depreciation to the value of your bike over time.

 Remember that the collective will not pay out more than the insured value you’ve selected.

-If you insure your bike for much less than the Recommended Retail Price (RRP) or the replacement cost then this means that you're not paying your fair share to the collective and so we may have to reduce your claim.
+If you insure your bike for less than the new replacement cost then this means that you're not paying your fair share to the collective and so we may have to reduce the value of your claim.
 This is called underinsurance.